MAP

 )

-• Argument 1 is the list of values, here the array of numbers [1, 2, 3].
+• We call map on a list, here the list of numbers [1, 2, 3].

-• Argument 2, CURRENT * 2, takes each number from that array and multiplies it by 2.
-With each calculation, the keyword CURRENT is replaced by the next value from the list, until the last value has been dealt with.
+• The argument within map is the function we use on each element, here number * 2.
+It takes each number from that array and multiplies it by 2.
+With each calculation, the variable number is replaced by the next value from the list, until the last value has been dealt with.
+We chose the name to be number as the variable before =>.
+We could have also chosen n or x if we would have wanted to.

 • Since a SUM operator encloses the MAP function, the final output will be the added total of all doubled values - in this case: 12.